tkumar012/tkumar012.github.io/index.md

 Active engagement with policymakers and stakeholders is an important part of my research and dissemination process.
 Please get in touch if you would like to work on something together!

 I hold an MA in Political Science from the University of California, Berkeley and a BA in Government and Economics from Bowdoin College.
+I expect to receive my PhD in May 2020.